CUHK-USR-Group/UwMVS/_pages/about.md

 <div style="text-align: justify">This work was supported by the InnoHK of the Government of the Hong Kong Special Administrative Region via the Hong Kong Centre for Logistics Robotics.
 <br> <br>
-We sincerely appreciate the time and efforts paid by all the IROS reviewers.
+We sincerely thank all the ICRA reviewers for their time and efforts.
 </div>